better-rail/app/server/README.md

 The following steps asssumes your enviorment is already set up for running Node.JS apps.

-> Note: Requires NodeJS 16 or above, and a redis server to store active rides
+> Note: Requires NodeJS 16 or above, a redis server to store active rides and mongodb to store logs

 - Fork the repo and clone to your machine.
 - Run `cd server && yarn install`